tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 ```

+---
-> ** Compare the code to calculate a genome-wide PRS with PRSice (e.g. looking at yesterday's practical) and today's code to run PRSet **
+> ** Compare the code to calculate a genome-wide PRS with PRSice (e.g. looking at yesterday's practical) and the code above to run PRSet **
+>
 > ❓ What extra commands are used today to run gene set specific PRSs?
 What do these additional commands do?
 >
 ---